 Professor Palmer is visiting professor at University College London and the University of Reading, as well as Life Science Entrepreneur in Residence at the University of Bristol.

-Throughout his 30-year career, Professor Palmer has focussed on brain disorders and their treatment.
+Throughout his 30-year career, Professor Palmer has focused on brain disorders and their treatment.

 He has published more than 100 peer-reviewed papers and formed or co-founded six bio-tech start-up companies.